ShivanisharmaF128/Netflix_sql_project/README.md

     rating AS most_frequent_rating
 FROM RankedRatings
 WHERE rank = 1;
---Objective: Identify the most frequently occurring rating for each type of content.

---3.
-List All Movies Released in a Specific Year (e.g., 2020) SELECT *
+-- 3. List all movies released in a specific year (e.g., 2020)

+SELECT *
 FROM netflix
-WHERE release_year = 2020;
+WHERE release_year = 2020
---Objective: Retrieve all movies released in a specific year.

---4.
-Find the Top 5 Countries with the Most Content on Netflix SELECT *
+-- 4. Find the top 5 countries with the most content on Netflix

+SELECT *
 FROM
 (
 	SELECT
+		-- country,
-        UNNEST(STRING_TO_ARRAY(country, ',')) AS country,
+		UNNEST(STRING_TO_ARRAY(country, ',')) as country,
-        COUNT(*) AS total_content
+		COUNT(*) as total_content
 	FROM netflix
 	GROUP BY 1
-) AS t1
+)as t1
 WHERE country IS NOT NULL
 ORDER BY total_content DESC
-LIMIT 5;
+LIMIT 5
---Objective: Identify the top 5 countries with the highest number of content items.

---5.
-Identify the Longest Movie
+-- 5. Identify the longest movie

 SELECT
 	*
 FROM netflix
 WHERE type = 'Movie'
-ORDER BY SPLIT_PART(duration, ' ', 1)::INT DESC;
+ORDER BY SPLIT_PART(duration, ' ', 1)::INT DESC
---Objective: Find the movie with the longest duration.

---6.
-Find Content Added in the Last 5 Years
+-- 6. Find content added in the last 5 years
+SELECT
+*
+FROM netflix
+WHERE TO_DATE(date_added, 'Month DD, YYYY') >= CURRENT_DATE - INTERVAL '5 years'

+-- 7. Find all the movies/TV shows by director 'Rajiv Chilaka'!

 SELECT *
-FROM netflix
+FROM
-WHERE TO_DATE(date_added, 'Month DD, YYYY') >= CURRENT_DATE - INTERVAL '5 years';
---Objective: Retrieve content added to Netflix in the last 5 years.

---7.
-Find All Movies/TV Shows by Director 'Rajiv Chilaka' SELECT *
-FROM (
+(

 SELECT
 	*,
-        UNNEST(STRING_TO_ARRAY(director, ',')) AS director_name
+	UNNEST(STRING_TO_ARRAY(director, ',')) as director_name
+FROM
-    FROM netflix
+netflix
-) AS t
+)
+WHERE
-WHERE director_name = 'Rajiv Chilaka';
+	director_name = 'Rajiv Chilaka'
---Objective: List all content directed by 'Rajiv Chilaka'.

---8.
-List All TV Shows with More Than 5 Seasons
+-- 8. List all TV shows with more than 5 seasons

 SELECT *
 FROM netflix
+WHERE
-WHERE type = 'TV Show'
+	TYPE = 'TV Show'
+	AND
-  AND SPLIT_PART(duration, ' ', 1)::INT > 5;
+	SPLIT_PART(duration, ' ', 1)::INT > 5
---Objective: Identify TV shows with more than 5 seasons.

---9.
-Count the Number of Content Items in Each Genre SELECT
+-- 9. Count the number of content items in each genre

+SELECT
-    UNNEST(STRING_TO_ARRAY(listed_in, ',')) AS genre,
+	UNNEST(STRING_TO_ARRAY(listed_in, ',')) as genre,
-    COUNT(*) AS total_content
+	COUNT(*) as total_content
 FROM netflix
-GROUP BY 1;
+GROUP BY 1
---Objective: Count the number of content items in each genre.

---10.Find each year and the average numbers of content release in India on netflix. return top 5 year with highest avg content release!
+-- 10. Find each year and the average numbers of content release by India on netflix.
+-- return top 5 year with highest avg content release !

 SELECT
 	country,
 	release_year,
-    COUNT(show_id) AS total_release,
+	COUNT(show_id) as total_release,
 	ROUND(
-        COUNT(show_id)::numeric /
+		COUNT(show_id)::numeric/
-        (SELECT COUNT(show_id) FROM netflix WHERE country = 'India')::numeric * 100, 2
+								(SELECT COUNT(show_id) FROM netflix WHERE country = 'India')::numeric * 100
+		,2
+		)
-    ) AS avg_release
+		as avg_release
 FROM netflix
 WHERE country = 'India'
-GROUP BY country, release_year
+GROUP BY country, 2
 ORDER BY avg_release DESC
-LIMIT 5;
+LIMIT 5
---Objective: Calculate and rank years by the average number of content releases by India.

---11.
-List All Movies that are Documentaries
+-- 11. List all movies that are documentaries
-SELECT *
-FROM netflix
+SELECT * FROM netflix
-WHERE listed_in LIKE '%Documentaries';
+WHERE listed_in LIKE '%Documentaries'
---Objective: Retrieve all movies classified as documentaries.

---12.
-Find All Content Without a Director
-SELECT *
+-- 12. Find all content without a director
-FROM netflix
+SELECT * FROM netflix
-WHERE director IS NULL;
+WHERE director IS NULL
---Objective: List content that does not have a director.

-13. Find How Many Movies Actor 'Salman Khan' Appeared in the Last 10 Years SELECT *
+-- 13. Find how many movies actor 'Salman Khan' appeared in last 10 years!

-FROM netflix
+SELECT * FROM netflix
+WHERE
-WHERE casts LIKE '%Salman Khan%'
+	casts LIKE '%Salman Khan%'
+	AND
-  AND release_year > EXTRACT(YEAR FROM CURRENT_DATE) - 10;
+	release_year > EXTRACT(YEAR FROM CURRENT_DATE) - 10
---Objective: Count the number of movies featuring 'Salman Khan' in the last 10 years.

---14.
-Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in India SELECT
+-- 14. Find the top 10 actors who have appeared in the highest number of movies produced in India.

+SELECT
-    UNNEST(STRING_TO_ARRAY(casts, ',')) AS actor,
+	UNNEST(STRING_TO_ARRAY(casts, ',')) as actor,
 	COUNT(*)
 FROM netflix
 WHERE country = 'India'
-GROUP BY actor
+GROUP BY 1
-ORDER BY COUNT(*) DESC
+ORDER BY 2 DESC
-LIMIT 10;
+LIMIT 10
---Objective: Identify the top 10 actors with the most appearances in Indian-produced movies.

---15.
-Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords SELECT
+/*
+Question 15:
+Categorize the content based on the presence of the keywords 'kill' and 'violence' in the description field.
+Label content containing these keywords as 'Bad' and all other content as 'Good'.
+Count how many items fall into each category.
+*/

+SELECT
     category,
+	TYPE,
     COUNT(*) AS content_count
 FROM (
     SELECT
+		*,
         CASE
             WHEN description ILIKE '%kill%' OR description ILIKE '%violence%' THEN 'Bad' ELSE 'Good'
         END AS category
     FROM netflix
 ) AS categorized_content
-GROUP BY category;
+GROUP BY 1,2
---Objective: Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
-Count the number of items in each category.
+ORDER BY 2

 --16.
 Most Active Directors by Content Count
 SELECT